-The Directorate of Public Safety conducts law enforcement operations, anti-terrorism and force protection operations, fire emergency response, and crash rescue support on Fort Rucker.
+The Directorate of Public Safety conducts law enforcement and force protection operations, fire emergency response, and crash rescue support on Fort Rucker.

 The Directorate of Public Works provides facilities engineering services, real property accountability, comprehensive environmental management, and oversight of utility systems with emphasis on useful energy efficiencies.

 The Equal Employment Opportunity (EEO) program formulates, directs, and sustains a comprehensive effort to maximize human potential to ensure fair treatment for military personnel, family members, and civilians without regard to race, color, gender, religion, or national origin, and provide an environment free of unlawful discrimination and offensive behavior.